qml.measure¶

 ,|

-.- Parameters
+- Parameters

-wires (Wires) – The wire of the qubit the measurement process applies to.
+wires (Wires) – The wire to measure.

 reset (Optional[bool]) – Whether to reset the wire to the \(|0 \rangle\) state after measurement.